 You probably have a tentative venue by now.
 You also have an idea what tent style you want (e.g. pole, marquee, saddlespan, etc.).
 Ask the tent rental company to provide you with an estimate, and have them visit your site afterwards.
 They’ll check the grounds, whether it is they’re grass, asphalt, and other materials, and determine what tents are suitable.

 Consider how many people are going to attend your event.
-It’s easier to determine this for invitations-only events, such as weddings, as opposed to events where people can potentially increase as the hours go by, such as fairs and expos.
+It’s easier to determine this for invitations-only events, such as corporate events, as opposed to events where people can potentially increase as the hours go by, such as fairs and expos.
 For the latter case, estimate the maximum number of expected attendees, then set up your tents-and everything else-accordingly.

 Don’t forget where all the equipment should be set up by the tent rental company’s personnel.
 This will be specific to your event.
-For instance, if it’s a wedding, you’ll need tables for all the guests.
+For instance, if it’s a corporate event, you’ll need tables for all the guests.
 But if you’re organizing a fair, you’ll probably only need tables and chairs for the people managing the booths.

 Take into account the utilities, lighting, heating, and air conditioning.
 If you’re renting the place, ask the groundskeeper where the utility access for water, electricity, sewage systems, and the like are located.
 Know whether you need special lighting like globe string lights and chandeliers, and where to set these up.
 The same goes for heating and air conditioning systems, if necessary.
 For overhead equipment such as lights and speakers, remove any obstructions like tree branches to minimize electrical trouble.

 As Murphy’s Law states: “Anything that can go wrong, will go wrong.”
 Find out how much you need to pay in case any equipment gets damaged.
-If you need to cancel the event for any valid reason, ask how much the cancellation fee will be, if any.
+If you need to cancel the event for any valid reason, ask how much the cancellation fee would be, if any.
 Be prepared to implement appropriate safety measures in case sudden, inclement weather occurs during the event.